briantru0ng/the-table/README.md

 # the-table
-frontend for the greedy gambles webapp all things html and js/css is handled here deals with connections to the house (backend)
+frontend for the greedy gambles webapp

+all things html and js/css are handled here

+deals with connections to the house (backend)